 Renting DIY uplights for your wedding is simple & will save you hundreds of dollars

-You will save money and help someone who is starting their business, but at the same time, you are leaving the precious memories of your wedding day in the hands of someone who has no experience to capture a wedding.
+You will save money and help someone who is starting their business, but at the same time, you are leaving the precious memories of your wedding day in the hands of someone who has no experience in capturing a wedding.

-A professional wedding photographer will move smoothly between your important moments all while capturing it on the camera.
-In comparison, someone unfamiliar with a wedding will need time to take a still photo to nail the right lighting and fit your whole family into one amazing photo.
-So never skip your wedding photographer.
+A professional wedding photographer moves smoothly between important moments while capturing them on the camera.
+Someone unfamiliar with a wedding will need time to take a still photo to nail the right lighting & fit everyone into one shot.

-There are so many people you will need to greet and thank for coming.
-Before you know it your reception is over!
-We recommend you start greeting everyone and then take a moment for your first dance.
+There are so many people you will need to greet & thank for coming.
+Before you know it the reception is over!
+We recommend you start greeting everyone & then take a moment for your first dance.

 Afterward, your family & friends can join in.
 Keep your wedding timeline moving by encouraging family & friends to meet you on the dance floor after your formal dances.